Criminal Defense

 Peyote means possession of any part of the peyote plant.
 A.R.S. § 13-3401(23).

-Narcotic drug includes most opiates and derived cannabis.
+Narcotic drugs include most opiates and derived cannabis.
 Examples may include oxycodone, percocet, morphine, cannabinoid oil, and many more A.R.S. § 13-3401(20)(21).

 Dangerous drugs include drugs such as methamphetamine, alprazolam, and testosterone.
 A.R.S. § 13-3401(6).

-Inhalation or consumption of a vapor-releasing substance is considered a class 5 felony.
+For example, the possession or sale of peyote is considered a class 6 felony, while inhalation or consumption of a vapor-releasing substance is considered a class 5 felony.

-Sale of a vapor-releasing substance to someone under the age of 18 is a class 5 felony.
+The sale of a vapor-releasing substance to someone under the age of 18 is a class 5 felony.

 TASC

-A diversion program follows this process:
+The TASC diversion program follows this process:

 3. Once the paperwork is filled out, the defendant/client will appear with their lawyer in court and paperwork to request suspension of the prosecution with the judge or commissioner.
 The judge or commissioner orders that the prosecution is suspended.

-7. After you have completed the TASC program successfully, TASC will notify the court and an order dismissing your case with prejudice will be entered.
-After that your case is closed and those charges cannot be brought against you.
+7. After you have completed the TASC program successfully, TASC will notify the court, and an order dismissing your case with prejudice will be entered.
+After that, your case is closed and those charges cannot be brought against you.

 Frequently Asked Questions About TASC